 Never Too Late

 Even if you haven't used these polite words and phrases all your life, it's never too late to start.
-Practice holding polite conversations with family and close friends until you're comfortable.
+Practice holding polite conversations with family and close friends until you're comfortable and it feels natural.
 Eventually, speaking politely will become second nature to you.

 Common Polite Words and Phrases